Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Simulations

 \subsection{Same Rate with Different Limiting Distributions}

 To study the effect of $\psi$, we first fix $s_n$ to $n^{1/3}$.
 We pick 4 choices of $\psi$ which vary in smoothness symmetry and regularity:

 Before presenting the simulation results, let us pause to understand the properties of these functions. $\psi_1$ is a smooth odd function around $0$, which is continuously differentiable, leading to a symmetrical $\Psi_1$. $\psi_2$ is a continuous but not a differentiable function, with different left and right derivatives at 0. $\psi_3$ is also not an odd function, but with a higher order of smoothness.
 It has continuous first-order derivatives, but different left and right second-order derivatives.
 Moreover, the degree of smoothness (order of the polynomial) of the $\psi_3$ is different on the left and right sides of the $0$. $\psi_4$ on the other hand, is flat around $0$ but is discontinuous around it at $\{-0.1,0.1\}$.
+As in Section~\ref{subsec:sim-s_n}, we choose $n$ growing from $665 \approx e^{6.5}$ to $22026 \approx e^{10}$, with equally spaced increments in the log scale.
+For each choice of $(n,\psi)$, we construct $f_{0,n}(x)$ as in~\eqref{eq:construction-of-f_0n} and generate $n$ IID observations from $X \sim \unif(-1,1)$ and $Y = f_{0,n}(X) + \xi$ where $\xi \sim N(0,1)$.
+For each set of observations, we calculate and store the estimate $\widehat{f}_{n}$ at $0$.
+We repeat this process 500 times, thus obtaining 500 observations of $\widehat{f}_{n}(0)$ for each choice of $(n,\psi)$.
+First, we compare the MSE of the estimator via its estimator,